 For reference, this is the pressure cooker I have (a 6 quart) and use for all recipe creations.

 Then enjoy as you wish.
-You can even make a great bean soup with them once they’re as tender as you’d like them to be.
+You can even make a great pressure cooker bean soup with them once they’re as tender as you’d like them to be.

-This way you can control the sodium levels too which is nice.
+Starting with dry beans allows you to control the sodium levels and to know exactly what is in the dish which is nice.
 Especially if you have high blood pressure you might be interested in learning how to do that.
-Canned foods can be quite high in salt for sure.
+Canned foods can be quite high in salt for sure which doesn’t always add the best flavor.

 Now we’re ready with homemade pinto beans.
 You can call them charro beans too.